tna76874/hdhweg-mumble/README.md

 ### Requirements

 You need to have a server and a domain linked to it.
-[Docker and Docker-compose](https://docs.docker.com/engine/install/ubuntu/) needs to be installed.
+[Docker and Docker-compose](https://docs.docker.com/engine/install/ubuntu/) needs to be installed, but this can also be handled by the install script.
 This script is tested on Ubuntu 18.04.

 ### Installation